 'Race Matters': A Q&A With Drexel Prof André Carrington

-On April 22, the Supreme Court handed down its latest decision on the topic of affirmative action in college admissions, ruling 6-2 that voters can ban state colleges and universities from using race as a factor in admitting students.
+Last week, the Supreme Court handed down its latest decision on the topic of affirmative action in college admissions, ruling 6-2 that voters can ban state colleges and universities from using race as a factor in admitting students.

 André Carrington, PhD, was paying close attention.
 An assistant professor of African-American literature in Drexel’s Department of English and Philosophy, Carrington has studied critical race theory, a school of thought that combines history, philosophy, law and other fields to examine how race affects social institutions.
 Much of his research focuses on the role of race in American culture, a subject where literature and the law are intertwined, he said.